 A daily dose of 1,000 to 2,000 mg is recommended to support thinking skills.
 (14)

-When looking for a citicoline supplement you are likely to come across CDP-choline (cytidine diphosphocholine).
+When looking for a citicoline supplement, you are likely to come across CDP-choline (cytidine 5′-diphosphocholine).

-This is simply another name for citicoline — they are the same compound.
+This is simply another name for citicoline; these are two names for the same compound.

 You may also see the brand name Cognizin.